-IAS 8:30 When an entity has not applied a new IFRS that has been issued but is not yet effective, disclose
+When an entity has not applied a new IFRS that has been issued but is not yet effective, disclose

-- (c) this fact; and - (d) known or reasonably estimable information relevant to assessing the possible impact that application of the new IFRS will have on the entity's financial statements in the period of initial application.
+- (a) this fact; and - (b) known or reasonably estimable information relevant to assessing the possible impact that application of the new IFRS will have on the entity's financial statements in the period of initial application.

-IAS 8:31 In complying with IAS 8:30, consider disclosing:
+In complying with IAS 8:30, consider disclosing:

-- (f) the title of the new IFRS; - (g) the nature of the impending change or changes in accounting policy; - (h) the date by which application of the IFR is required; - (i) the date at which it plans to apply the IFRS initially; and - (j) either: - (iii) a discussion of the impact expected; or - (iv) if that impact is not known or reasonably estimable, that fact.
+- (a) the title of the new IFRS; - (b) the nature of the impending change or changes in accounting policy; - (c) the date by which application of the IFRS is required; - (d) the date at which it plans to apply the IFRS initially; and - (e) either: - (i) a discussion of the impact expected; or - (ii) if that impact is not known or reasonably estimable, that fact.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2020 b) New standards, interpretations and amendments not yet effective
+Notes forming part of the consolidated financial statements For the year ended 31 December 2023 a) New standards, interpretations and amendments adopted from 1 January 2023 (continued)